iHost-Open-Source-Project/hassio-ihost-addon/hassio-ihost-sonoff-dongle-flasher/README.md

 ## About

-Flash the built-in MG21 (Zigbee coordinator) firmware on iHost with one-click flashing through the web interface..
+Flash the built-in MG21 (Zigbee coordinator) firmware on iHost with one-click flashing through the web interface.

 ## Prerequisites